-A multitude of nuclear RBPs bind to mRNA, forming mRNPs and regulating every step of posttranscriptional gene regulation (9-11,13,58).
-To find out which functions are served by the RNAbinding activity of these nuclear mRNP components, we sought to disrupt specifically and individually their RNA-binding activity.
-First, we identified amino acids that make direct contact with RNA in vivo by UV crosslinking combined with MS, a method that has proved reliable in identifying RBPs and their crosslinked amino acids in several proteome-wide approaches (5,8,59-62).
+A multitude of nuclear RBPs bind to the mRNA, forming an mRNP and regulating every step of post-transcriptional gene regulation (9-11,13,59).
+To find out which functions are served by the RNA-binding activity of these nuclear mRNP components, we sought to disrupt specifically and individually their RNA-binding activity.
+First, we identified amino acids that make direct contact with RNA in vivo by UV crosslinking combined with MS, a method that has proven to reliably identify RBPs and their crosslinked amino acids in several proteome-wide approaches (5,8,60- 63).
 However, unlike in these previous studies that followed a strategy of purifying the entire (pre-m)RNA pool, we used a targeted approach by purifying specific proteins and protein complexes after UV crosslinking.
-To do this, we genomically TAP-tagged the following mRNP components in S. cerevisiae: the cap-binding complex subunit Cbc2, the TREX subunits Hpr1 and Sub2, Tho1, the SR-like proteins Nab2 and Npl3, the THSC subunit Thp1 and the mRNA exporter subunit Mtr2.
-In each of the TAP-tagged strains, we labeled the RNA in vivo with 4-thiouracil (4-tU), crosslinked RNA and proteins by UV irradiation at 365 nm and natively purified each mRNP component and any associated proteins.
+To do this, we genomically TAP-tagged the following mRNP components in S. cerevisiae: the cap-binding complex subunit Cbc2, the TREX subunits Hpr1 and Sub2, Tho1, the SRlike proteins Nab2 and Npl3, the THSC subunit Thp1 and the mRNA exporter subunit Mtr2.
+In each of the TAP-tagged strains, we labeled the RNA in vivo with 4thiouracil (4-tU), crosslinked RNA and proteins by UV irradiation at 365 nm and natively purified each mRNP component and any associated proteins.
 Purified complexes were digested with nucleases and trypsin.
 Non-crosslinked RNA (oligo)nucleotides were removed by C18 chromatography and crosslinked peptides were enriched by TiO2 chromatography.
-Amino acids in peptides crosslinked to RNA were identified by MS using the software RNP^{XL} for data analysis of the various purified mRNP complexes (Figure 1A) (5,7).
+Amino acids in peptides crosslinked to RNA were identified by MS using the software RNPXL and NuXl (Urlaub group, unpublished) for data analysis of the various purified mRNP complexes (Figure 1A) (5,7).

-In total, we identified more than 100 crosslinked peptides in 23 nuclear mRNP components and co-purified splicing factors (Figure 1B, Supplementary Tables S1 and S2).
-For most of these peptides we were able to pinpoint the crosslink to a single or two adjacent crosslinked amino acids.
-Three RBPs emerge with high numbers of crosslinked peptides as well as identified crosslinked amino acids, namely Sub2, Yra1 and Nab2 (Supplementary Table S1).
-Most Sub2 crosslinking sites fall into the helicase domains.
-Crosslinking sites in Yra1 are not only found in the RRM, but are distributed throughout the protein's sequence.
-Some crosslinking sites in Nab2 are located within the RGG domain, but the majority is found within the protein region that includes the zinc-finger domains.
-Interestingly, we found that the wing-helix (WH) domain, which is a classical DNA-binding motif in Sac3, was crosslinked to RNA, as was the WHEP-TRS domain, a helix-turn-helix DNA-binding motif in Tho2 (Figure 1B).
+In total, we identified > 100 crosslinked peptides in 23 nuclear mRNP components and co-purifying splicing factors (Figure 1B, Supplementary Tables S1 and S2).
+For most of these peptides we were able to pinpoint the crosslink to a single or two (adjacent) crosslinked amino acids.
+Three RBPs emerge with high numbers of crosslinked peptides as well as identified crosslinked amino acids, namely Sub2, Yra1 and Nab2 (Figure 1B, Supplementary Table S1).
+Most Sub2 crosslinked sites fall into the helicase domains.
+Crosslinked sites in Yra1 are not only found in the RRM, but are distributed throughout the protein's sequence.
+Some crosslinked sites in Nab2 are located within the RGG domain, but the majority is found within the protein region that includes the zinc-finger domains.
+Interestingly, we found that the wing-helix (WH) domain, which is a classical DNA-binding motif in Sac3, was crosslinked to RNA, as was the WHEP-TRS domain, a helix-turn-helix DNAbinding motif, in Tho2 (Figure 1B).
 The identified amino acids can be specifically mutated in order to disrupt the RNA-binding activity of each mRNP component to assess its function in nuclear mRNP assembly as well as other steps of post-transcriptional gene regulation.